 Civil War Battlefield Conservation: Focus on Antietam

-- Grove Farm: This is the site where President Lincoln met with U.S. generals after the battle of Antietam.
-We were able to add this land to Antietnam in partnership with the state of Maryland and the Save Historic Antietam Foundation.
+On behalf of the National Park Service, The Conservation Fund acquired Grove Farm, the site where President Lincoln met with U.S. generals after the battle of Antietam.
+We were able to add this land to Antietam National Battlefield in partnership with the State of Maryland and the Save Historic Antietam Foundation.